zoonoo/azure-docs.ko-kr/articles/storsimple/storsimple-configure-chap.md

 <properties
-   pageTitle="StorSimple 장치 | Microsoft Azure에 대한 CHAP 구성" description="StorSimple 장치에 CHAP(Challenge Handshake 인증 프로토콜)를 구성하는 방법을 설명합니다." services="storsimple"
-   documentationCenter=""
-   authors="alkohli"
+   pageTitle="Configure CHAP for your StorSimple device | Microsoft Azure" description="Describes how to configure the Challenge Handshake Authentication Protocol (CHAP) on a StorSimple device." services="storsimple" documentationCenter="" authors="alkohli"